Birth control (contraception) is any method, medicine, or device used to prevent pregnancy.

 There are several safe and highly effective methods of birth control available to prevent unintended pregnancy.

 Some work better than others at preventing pregnancy.
-There is no "best" method of birth control for every woman.
+There is no "best" method of birth control.
 The birth control method that is right for you and your partner depends on many things, and may change over time.

 Birth control works to prevent pregnancy in different ways, depending upon the type of birth control you choose: